 The council shall provide by ordinance for the time and place of holding its meetings.
 Special meetings shall be called in accordance with the provisions of general law.
 There shall be at least one (1) regular meeting in each month.
 Any regular meeting may be adjourned to a date and hour certain, and such adjourned meeting shall be a regular meeting for all purposes.
-(4-6-1971)

-Except for special meetings with the legislative bodies of other political subdivisions, or informational meetings held within the community where no action is to be taken, all meetings of the council shall be held in the city hall, unless by reason of fire, flood, or other disaster, or lack of seating capacity, the city hall cannot be used for that purpose, and all meetings shall be open to the public.
+Except for special meetings with the legislative bodies of other political subdivisions, or informational meetings held within the a community in accordance with the Brown Act where no action is to be taken, all meetings of the council shall be held in the city hall at or on city-owned facilities, unless by reason of fire, flood, or other disaster, or lack of seating capacity, the city half facilities cannot be used for that purpose, and all meetings shall be open to the public.
 The council shall adopt rules for conducting its proceedings and may punish its members or other persons present at any meeting for disorderly conduct.
-(4-2-1963; 3-4-2003)